Microcurrent Facial in Scottsdale, AZ 85260

 +Microcurrent + PDO Thread Lift

 Complementary, not competing treatments.
 Microcurrent optimizes muscle tone before threads and supports healing afterward.
-For patients comparing options, see our non-surgical facelift page.
+For clients comparing options, see our dedicated non-surgical facelift page for PDO thread procedures.

 Learn more →

 “Microcurrent is one of those treatments where the provider matters as much as the technology.
-The same device in different hands produces very different results — it’s about understanding facial anatomy and knowing how each muscle should respond.” — Debbie Valenzuela
+The same device in different hands produces very different results — it’s about understanding facial anatomy and knowing how each muscle should respond.
+I look at your face as a whole before I ever pick up the gloves.” — your aesthetician

 Dr. Natalya Borakowski, NMD